 Where the design community meets.

-London Snr UX designer Joined about 2 years ago
+London Snr UX designer Joined over 2 years ago

 Hey.
 Thanks for your feedback, all very valid points to flag,

 All of the services we've listed are fake, they're designed to understand what people may need assistance with.
 Having this 'painted door' means we don't actually have to create all these services.

 All the services we've listed are services that other immigration services offer - can't stress enough, we're just using this to gleam some feedback.